-- A: You will receive an email from HSA@Avidiahealthcaresolutions.com asking for further documentation.
-(The email will arrive at the email address you provided via My Account Assistant.)
+A: You will receive an email from hsaalerts@wealthcaresaver.com asking for further documentation.
+(The email will arrive at the email address you provided via your online account.)
 It is important to take action immediately.
-Follow the instructions in the email to verify your identity.
-You may send documents by either mail, fax, or email: - Mail: Avidia Bank PO Box 540606 Waltham, MA 02454 - Fax: 844 560 6760
+The email will ask for further documentation and provide instructions for submitting this information: